graemetlloyd/ProjectBlackFish/README.md

 Folder containing the R scripts for the fossilBAMM diversification analyses and the following subfolders:

-#### ALL
+#### Dangerous

-Subfolder containing the results for the ALL fossilBAMM analyses.
+Subfolder containing the results for the Dangerous fossilBAMM analyses.

-#### EXCLUDE
+#### Risky

-Subfolder containing the results for the EXCLUDE fossilBAMM analyses.
+Subfolder containing the results for the Risky fossilBAMM analyses.

-#### GENUS
+#### Safe

-Subfolder containing the results for the GENUS fossilBAMM analyses.
+Subfolder containing the results for the Safe fossilBAMM analyses.

 ### Input data